-The South Asian Music Ensemble (SAME) is a special repertory ensemble that explores a wide range of musics with roots in South Asia (specifically, Afghanistan, Bangladesh, India, Nepal, Pakistan, and Sri Lanka and their diasporas), be they classical, popular, regional/local/vernacular, folk, primarily diasporic, or not so easily classifiable.
-SAME embraces various learning and performing opportunities, including those of regular weekly full group rehearsals, small group sectionals, student led discussions and session, and asynchronous work, on and off campus performances, guest lectures/workshops/residencies, and classroom visits.
+The South Asian Music Ensemble (SAME) is a special repertory ensemble that explores a wide range of music with roots in South Asia (specifically, Afghanistan, Bangladesh, India, Nepal, Pakistan, and Sri Lanka and their diasporas), be they classical, popular, regional/local/vernacular, folk, primarily diasporic, or not so easily classifiable.
+SAME embraces various learning and performing opportunities, including those of regular weekly full-group rehearsals, small-group sectionals, student-led discussions and sessions, asynchronous work, on and off-campus performances, guest lectures/workshops/residencies, and classroom visits.
 While the primary focus of rehearsals is the mastery of repertoire, we also provide instruction on South Asian music more generally—music theory, musicianship skills (e.g., instruction in instrumental/vocal exercises and techniques, improvisation, and composition), performance practices and cultures, musical genres, styles, and compositional forms, and more.
 Moreover, we strive towards foregrounding and interrogating the so-called “extramusical” valences and contexts of South Asian music making, asking how South Asian music is imbricated in culture, social life, and politics from local to global stages both in and beyond the geographic boundaries of South Asia.

-SAME is a regular collaborator with other groups and ensembles both off and on campus, be they South Asia focused or not.
-In the past, this has involved collaborations with off and on campus dance groups, chamber music groups, and other world music ensembles.
-We believe reaching across traditions in this way honors the historic interwovenness of South Asian musical traditions all while furthering our goal of fostering a sense of community and camaraderie between peoples who participate in our ensemble and attend our concerts.
+SAME is a regular collaborator with other groups and ensembles both off and on campus, be they South Asia-focused or not.
+In the past, this has involved collaborations with on and off-campus dance groups, chamber music groups, and other world music ensembles.
+We believe reaching across traditions in this way honors the historic interwovenness of South Asian musical traditions all while furthering our goal of fostering a sense of community and camaraderie between people who participate in our ensemble and attend our concerts.

 How to participate

-In lieu of auditions, the South Asian Music Ensemble hosts an open house event each year on Monday, October 3 at 4:30 p.m. at the beginning of Autumn Quarter, during which members are able to get a fuller sense of the ensemble’s repertoire, logistics, culture, and vision.
+Instead of auditions, the South Asian Music Ensemble hosts an open house event each year at the beginning of the autumn Quarter, during which members are able to get a fuller sense of the ensemble’s repertoire, logistics, culture, and vision.
+This year's open house is Monday, October 2, 5:00-7:00 PM, ini Logan 703.
 If you are interested in participating in the ensemble, you must attend the open house.
+Please RSVP HERE.